BUSN: Business (Undergraduate)

 BUSN 4030 International Business (4 Credits)

-In this course, students will acquire an understanding of the theories and practices involved in international business.
+In this course, students will acquire an advanced understanding of the theories, concepts, and practices involved in international business.
 Topics include: the nature and patterns of international business; economic, socio-cultural, political, legal and labor issues; the role of international organizations; the international monetary system; theories of trade, investment and economic development; operational and strategic management issues related to business with foreign nations; and the significance of international trade agreements.
-Prerequisite (must complete before registering): Principles of Management (MGMT 1005) or Introduction to Business (BUSN 1015), or equivalent Highly Recommended (not required): Macroeconomics (ECON 2015) Notes: This is an upper level course requiring advanced level writing and analytical skills.
+This is an upper-level course requiring advanced level writing, analytical, and research skills.
 To fully benefit from the course students should take it in the final half of their degree program.
-This course was previously BME-213314 International Business.
+Highly Recommended: Macroeconomics (ECON 2015) Prerequisites: Principles of Management (MGMT 1005) or Introduction to Business (BUSN 1015), or equivalent.

 BUSN 4035 International Business Law (4 Credits)